Anusol

 Always read the enclosed patient information leaflet before you start using Anusol.

-If you have any concerns about anything you read in the patient information leaflet, speak to a doctor or a pharmacist for advice.
+If you have any concerns about the information in the patient information leaflet, consult a doctor or pharmacist for advice.

 Please inform our online prescribers of all medicines you are currently using.
-This includes medicines prescribed to you, or bought over the counter, as well as health and herbal supplements.
+This includes medicines prescribed to you, as well as those purchased over the counter, and health and herbal supplements.

-Do not use pil treatments for more than 7 days.
+Do not use piles treatments for more than 7 days.

 Do not use more than one pile treatment at any one time.